Table Rocks

 In the early 1980s, the Oregon Department of Forestry, Boy Scouts, and the Youth Conservation Corps created the Lower and Upper Table Rock trails.

-Nowadays, Table Rocks and the surrounding area is a prime location to enjoy rare geological phenomena, hike trails to the impressive vistas, and see rare plants.
+In 1984, the Table Rocks were designated as an Area of Critical Environmental Concern to safeguard unique geology, fauna, and flora.
+That helped preserve the Table Rocks and the surrounding area until today.
+It is now a prime location to enjoy rare geological phenomena, hike trails to the impressive vistas, and see rare plants.

 Things To Do